gokhansolak/CORSMAL-pyAudioAnalysis/README.md

 When run, it will extract audio features, tune model parameters automatically and finally output some useful statistics about the model performance.
 It is happening with minimal code, thanks to pyAudioAnalysis library!

-My results on the CORSMAL challenge data can be found in the _results/validation_ folder.
+The results on the CORSMAL validation data can be found in the _results/validation/performance_ folder.
-Randomforest classifier gets ~94% on the filling type, ~70% accuracy on the filling level task.
+Randomforest classifier gets ~94% on the filling type task and ~70% accuracy on the filling level task.

 ### Final analysis